A.1. Sauce: Ingredients

 A.1.
 Sauce in the US includes tomato purée, raisin paste, spirit vinegar, corn syrup, salt, crushed orange purée, dried garlic and onions, spice, celery seed, caramel color, potassium sorbate, and xanthan gum.
-The 'Original' A1 recipe exported to the USA dramatically differs from the versions sold in the UK and in Canada.
+The 'Original' A1 recipe exported to the USA dramatically differs from the versions sold in Canada.
 A.1.
-Sauce in Canada includes tomato purée, marmalade, raisins, onions, garlic, malt vinegar, sugar, salt, tragacanth, spices and flavourings.
+Sauce in Canada includes tomato purée, marmalade, raisins, onions, garlic, malt vinegar, sugar, salt, tragacanth, spices and flavorings.

 Legal action

 A.1. in the United States was the subject of a trademark dispute between then-owners RJR Nabisco and Arnie Kaye of Westport, Connecticut, whose International Deli was producing and selling its own recipe condiment under the name "A.2.
 Sauce".
-In 1991, the United States District Court for Connecticut found in favour of Nabisco.
+In 1991, the United States District Court for Connecticut found in favor of Nabisco.

-Advertising

-Some slogans for A.1. include: